 Education Full Text is the online version of Education Index and contains indexing from 6/83-present, abstracts since 1/94, and fulltext since 1/96.
 Education Full Text indexes and abstracts articles of at least one column in length from English-language periodicals and yearbooks published in the United States and elsewhere.
 English-language books relating to education published in 1995 or later are also indexed.

 CollegeSource is an online database containing approximately 43,415 full cover-to-cover, original page format college catalogs.
 It includes 2-year, 4-year, graduate, professional and international schools.
-CollegeSource can only be accessed onsite at the New York State Library.
+CollegeSource can only be accessed on-line at the New York State Library.

 The New York State Library subscribes to major education journals such as Educational Leadership, Phi Delta Kappan, and the American School Board Journal.
 In addition, the State Library also carries journals in many related fields, such as psychology, history and the arts.
 Print and microfilm subscriptions are supplemented by the many online journal holdings the State Library has.
 To find out what holdings the Library has electronically, go to the online journal list.
 You can search for online journals by title or browse by subject.
 Records for online journals are also in the New York State Library's online catalog.